babashka/babashka/doc/pods.md

 this message from the pod's stdout.

 Upon receiving this message, babashka creates these namespaces and vars.

+The optional `ops` value communicates which ops the pod supports, beyond `describe` and `invoke`.
+It is a map of op names and option maps.
+In the above example the pod declares that it supports the `shutdown` op.
+Since the `shutdown` op does not need any additional options right now, the value is an empty map.

 As a babashka user, you can load the pod with: